ldevuono/habitTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Work in progress!
-A simple to-do app created in React.
+A simple streak tracking app created in React.
 Currently implementing Firebase Authentication and refactoring to TypeScript.

 # Tools
 - React useEffect and useState hooks